 We have a Daily Deac parent blog, which is meant to give parent and families (and even admitted students) a glimpse of life on campus.
 You can subscribe to the Daily Deac by following these instructions.
 We also invite you to follow us on Facebook (Wake Forest Parents) and Twitter (WFUParents).

-When is Campus Day for Accepted Students?
+When (and what) is Campus Day for Accepted Students?

 When is Move-in Day?

 Move-in Day will be Friday, August 21, 2015.
 The Orientation schedule has not yet been released.
 To give you an idea of past years’ schedules, typically the students move in on the 21st, then there will be student and parent activities that day and evening continuing on to Saturday the 22nd.
 Typically, parents are free to depart by early afternoon on the 22nd; there are some optional activities that run later that day, but they are optional.
 As we have more detailed information, we will post it here.